uselesstechjunks/leetcode/docs/source/how-to-math.rst

 	#.
 Write a summary: Will the material be obvious at a later date?
 It is a good time to make a summary – written in your own words.

-How to read a definition:
+How to read a definition
 ============================================

 #.
 Observe:	We are not allowed to read in anything extra.
 Note that in an example all the conditions need to be true.
 Not just some.